IceGawd/CSE150AMelee/README.md

-# The Agent's Goal
-I am designing an agent for Super Smash Brothers Melee that tries to replicate the playstyles of the player data it is given.
-This means that it should display the way that the player combos and plays neutral, along with its technical skill.

-There are a few ways of measuring this both quantitatively and qualitatively.
-Quantitatively, we can see how many times certain actions were performed in a match and see if that matches up with the average time the player does that action, such as dashdances, wavedashes, etc. Qualitatively, we can see the technical skill and choices the player makes.
-For example, whenever I play Fox McCloud, I go for a lot more technical and flashy moves for style and because I like pressing buttons.
-However, whenever my sister plays Fox McCloud, she plays him more methodically going for more raw punishes and shine spikes with less technical skill.

 # Design Philophy
 To create a melee agent that plays like a player, we should only be giving the agent information that only a human would have.
 That means that reading from the opponent's inputs directly would not be allowed.
 I will also be referring to the agent's output as "inputs" because those are the inputs into the controller and the agent is mimicking player inputs.
 Another thing we have to address is floating point values.
 A lot of values in melee such as speed, position, etc. are floating point which poses a very large problem for some networks.
 To mitigate this, I will be doing either one of two things.
 I will either make very large groups so that floating point values fit into ranges (ie. grouping by 0-10, 10-20, etc.) or I will not include floating point values in the networks but instead have them be a part of the probability function.